SQL Server Data Warehouse: Easy and Practical Guide

 What is a Data Warehouse?

-A data warehouse is the central repository of information for data analysis, artificial intelligence, and machine learning.
-Data flows from different data sources like transactional databases.
-The data is also updated regularly to make informed decisions on time.
+A data warehouse is the central repository of information for analysis, artificial intelligence, and machine learning.
+To make the warehouse efficient, data is loaded from different sources, like transactional databases, flat files, or cloud storage, and should be regularly updated.

 The illustration for a typical data warehouse environment is shown below.